 The U.S. Lumber Coalition is an alliance of large and small softwood lumber producers from around the country, joined by their employees, and woodland owners, working to address Canada’s unfair lumber trade practices.

-Our goal is to serve as the voice of the American lumber community, and effectively address Canada’s unfair softwood lumber trade practices, including its gross under-pricing of timber.
+Our goal is to serve as the voice of the American lumber community, and effectively address Canada’s unfair softwood lumber trade practices.

 Our Industry and Our Communities